DRVR1/Random-Navigator/readme.md

-## This is an Alpha version.
-Currently under testing.

 # USAGE

 1) Grab a lot of websites you would like to "visit", that has some HREF (links) in their's HTML code